 - Move and Groove Inside- We are OBSESSED with this Magic Moves wand.
 You can passively sit on the couch while the wand tells your kids to jump, skip, or dance around the living room.
 It really does add a little magic to your kids’ movement.

-- Organize and Donate Toys- Kids can help you to go through their toys and choose some to give to others in need.
+- Organize and Donate Toys- We’ve figured out how to declutter toys with kids, and we recommend you give it a try!
 Puzzles with missing pieces, anything that’s broken, or toys that haven’t been played with in months need to get kicked to the curb!

 - Jump on an Indoor Trampoline- We have SO gotten our money’s worth out of this indoor trampoline.
 I’ll be honest- I don’t let it live in the house, because it takes up a bit of space.
 I keep it in the garage and bring it in when we need it, which makes it that much more fun.